 Even with all these aggressive treatment options, not all pets survive sago palm poisoning.
 There is an estimated mortality rate ranging from 32 to 50 percent in dogs.

 When it comes to prevention, the best advice is to prevent access to the plant.
 If you want to keep a sago palm in your yard or home, it is best to keep your pet far away from the palm.
 If you notice that your pet has started to take an interest in the plant, you may want to get rid of it—especially if there is an opportunity for your pet to sneak a bite, or nibble on the plant or its seeds.
 AVES recommends that anyone with pets skip adding a sago palm to their home or yard.

 Outdoor sago palms are harder to prevent your dog from coming into contact with and possibly ingesting.
 If you have a sago palm in your yard, make sure you never leave your dog unattended near it.
 When on walks, be sure that you keep a close eye on your dog.
 Even on a leash, a dog can quickly ingest plant material found on the ground.

-AVES operates a 24-hour emergency clinic.
+AVES is open 24/7 for emergencies.
 If you believe your dog has ingested sago palm and you live in Austin, Texas, bring him or her to AVES right away.
 The emergency team at AVES will access your dog’s condition and provide any possible treatment.
 To contact AVES for emergency assistance, call 512-343-2837.